opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/federating_data.rst

         :alt: Schema fédération

 .. important::
    Currently, the metadata of federated datasets are updated every day.
-Other modifications on the original dataset (for example, visualizations configurations, dataset schema) will not trigger an automatic update: unpublishing and republishing the federated dataset is necessary for the latest modifications to be visible.
+Other modifications on the original dataset, such as visualization configurations or the dataset schema, will not trigger an automatic update.
+You need to unpublish and republish the federated dataset for the latest modifications to be visible.